giorgika7/SOLO/TEMP_PASSWORD_GUIDE.md

 3. Configure domain verification
 4. Edge Function will automatically send emails

+### Development Mode (No Email Service)

 If no RESEND_API_KEY is configured:
-- Function still works
+- Function still works and generates temporary password
+- Password is returned in API response as `debug_password` field
-- Password is logged to console (for testing)
+- Password is logged to console
+- User sees password in an Alert dialog (marked "Development Only")
-- User won't receive email (manual communication needed)
+- No email is sent

+**IMPORTANT**: The `debug_password` field in the response is for development/testing only and should be removed before production deployment.
+In production, configure a proper email service.

 ## User Experience Flow

+### Happy Path (Development Mode)

+1. User forgets password → clicks "Forgot Password?"
+2. Enters email → clicks "Send Temporary Password"
+3. Sees Alert dialog with temporary password (e.g., "K7N3R8Z2")
+4. Clicks OK and copies the password
+5. Logs in with temporary password
+6. Sees toast: "Login successful!"
+7. Goes to Profile → clicks "Change Password"
+8. Enters temporary password as current password
+9. Enters and confirms new password
+10. Sees "Password changed successfully!"
+11. Can now use new password for future logins

-### Happy Path
+### Happy Path (Production with Email)

 1. User forgets password → clicks "Forgot Password?"
 2. Enters email → clicks "Send Temporary Password"